hpcdb/DfAdapter/README.md

 5. The running workflow communicates with DfAdapter to send data related to the workflow execution state, extra data that are relevant to identify the execution state.
 Also, the workflow sends a  message to DfAdapter to notify that the dataset has been reloaded.
 6. DfAdapter stores human-adaptation data in the provenance database.
 7. DfAdapter sends a feedback message to the user to notify that the adaptation action has finished successfully.

+An example of implementation of this diagram is described along with the source code of a [generic workflow](generic_dataflow/README.md#functioning) implemented in Spark.